wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/get-started-with-powerapps-common-data-service/includes/3-create-a-cds-entity.md

 ## Create a custom entity

+Sign in to [Power Apps](https://powerapps.microsoft.com) and follow these steps to create a new custom entity.

 1. In the left navigation pane, expand **Data**, select **Entities**, and then select **+ New entity**.

 2. Under New Entity, enter the following: